Tag Archives: proxy settings

 Step 1

-Launch Firefox by double-clicking the Firefox icon on your desktop or by selecting it from the Start menu.
+Launch Firefox by double-clicking the Firefox icon on your desktop or by selecting it from the Start menu in Windows.

 Step 2